Facenapalm/WikidataBot/README.md

 - `%base_property%` is the property ID (Pnnn) that would be used as an matching property.
 - Use `-h` key to get information about specific script, including the list of supported base properties.

-Most of the scripts are supporting Steam application ID (P1733) as base property.
+Most of the scripts are supporting Steam application ID (P1733) as the base property.
 That in combination with [steam_parser.py](#steam-parser) allows user to create well filled items with minimal effort. [steam.bat](https://github.com/Facenapalm/WikidataBot/blob/main/steam.bat) is an example batch file that creates items for Steam application IDs listed in `input.txt` file.

 ## Other Scripts
 - `qualify_xxx.py` is a set of bots that are adding required qualifiers (usually platform, P400) to certain external ID.